magicasaservice/magic-image/README.md

 # Magic Image 🪄 🖼️

 Magic Image is a modern, flexible, and powerful image component for Nuxt applications.
-It wraps the best features of [Unlazy](https://github.com/johannschopplich/unlazy) and [Nuxt Image](https://github.com/nuxt/image) into a single, plug-and-play package.
+It wraps the best features of [Unlazy](https://github.com/johannschopplich/unlazy) and [Nuxt Image](https://github.com/nuxt/image) into a single, plug-and-play module.
 With Magic Image, you can effortlessly integrate advanced image handling capabilities into your project and benefit from effortless autosizes and best practice lazy loading.

 ---